Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Radial null geodesics peeling off the horizon

 A neighbourhood of the event horizon in asymptotically flat charged collapse at sufficiently late time (large $\bar v$) will be approximated by the event horizon in RN.
 As both $\hat u$ and our numerical coordinate $u$ are regular through the horizon, to leading order we must have $\hat u\simeq \hat c(u-u_h)$ for some constant $\hat c>0$, where the horizon is at $u=u_h$.
 Differentiating (\ref{peelingbis}) with respect to $u$, we find

 near the horizon at late times, where $c$ absorbs $\hat c$ and $\bar v_0$.

 We have so far defined $\bar v$ only on RN, not on the collapse spacetime that we are trying to model.
 We note that on RN $\bar v$ obeys $\bar v=\bar u+2R$.
-If we assume that for sufficiently early $u$ and sufficiently late $\bar v$ the collapse spacetime is approximated by the RN exterior, we can characterize $\bar v$ on the collapse spacetime as the retarded time that obeys $\left.R_{,\bar v}\right|_u=2$ in that region.
-We could then define $\bar v=2R$ on $u=0$ and propagate it with $\Xi\bar v=0$.
+If we assume that for sufficiently early $u$ and sufficiently late $\bar v$ the collapse spacetime is approximated by the RN exterior, we can define $\bar v=2R$ on $u=0$ and propagate it with $\Xi\bar v=0$.